When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Lleucu (Welsh)

 We all know that most children, even those with the most beautiful names, will want to shorten it or make it more unique.
-Many girls named Lucy prefer nicknames such as:
+Because Lucy is already short, nicknames often become terms of endearment rather than abbreviations.

 • Laci